Advanced Whey Vanilla

-Advanced Whey by AOR is no regular whey protein.
-It combines whey protein isolate with a high-protein concentrate (76% protein), which offers benefits not associated with whey protein isolate alone.
-A quality whey protein supplement like Advanced Whey consists of about 20% alpha-lactalbumin.
-Advanced Whey is also enriched with lactoferrin, containing up to 28% more lactoferrin than other high-end whey proteins currently available.
+Combines whey protein isolate plus a high-protein concentrate (80% protein), yielding a 20% alpha-lactalbumin and enriched with up to 28% more lactoferrin than other high-end whey proteins currently available.
 Lactoferrin levels increase naturally after intense bouts of physical activity in order to support the immune system which can be weakened by rigorous exercise.
-Advanced Whey uses cross-flow microfiltration (not ion-exchange) to maximize protein content and minimize unnecessary carbohydrate and saturated fat while retaining all bioactive peptide subfractions.
-The low temperature, filtration-based processing techniques used in these materials completely minimizes protein denaturation.
+Advanced Whey uses a low-temperature cross-flow microfiltration (not ion-exchange) to maximize protein content and minimize protein denaturation.
+Advanced Whey Protein has been tested free of pesticides, antibiotics, heavy metals and melamine.

 AOR™ guarantees that all ingredients have been declared on the label.
-Contains no wheat, gluten, corn, peanuts, sulphites, mustard, soy or eggs.
+Contains no wheat, gluten, sulphites, soy or eggs.

-Mix 1 scoop with your favourite beverage.
+Mix one scoop with your favourite beverage.
 Stir with a spoon for 30 seconds.
 No blender required.
+Sweeten to taste.
 Take a few hours before or after taking other medications, or as directed by a qualified health care practitioner.

 Consult a health care practitioner prior to use if you have been instructed to follow a low protein diet.
 This product contains milk products.
 Do not use if you have a milk allergy.